NateAGeek/MyObsidianMind/Week 1 - Sentiment Analysis with Logistics Regression.md

 We first create a map of positive words and negative words.
 We extract these words into a map via labeled data.
 ![[NotebookAssets/C16418A3-BA93-43DE-83BA-2815194D3AD0.png]]
-We then encode these into a data set with the format $X_m = [bias, \sum_{m}freq(w,1), \sum_{m}freq(w,0)]$ This representation will help guide how our tweets are in sentiment base on the frequency of positive and n
+We then encode these into a data set with the format $X_m = [bias, \sum_{m}freq(w,1), \sum_{m}freq(w,0)]$ This representation will help guide how our tweets are in sentiment base on the frequency of positive and negative words.

+## Preprocessing Tokens and Data
+It is useful to remove values from the dataset that do not provide value to sentiment analysis.
+These are punctuation, urls, handlers, or other data specific declinations.
+Also reduce them to lowercase as the case does not provide additional details.

+#### Remove Stop Words
+Stop words can add unnecessary words that do not contribute to the context of the sentiment analysis.
+They are "and", "as", "is", etc. They can in the future be useful for context, however, in sentiment analysis it does not provide any additional value.

+#### Tokenize Stem Words
+Reduce words down to their core stem.
+Removing "ing" or "Ed", etc. as we want to only note the core word and not the potential context of it's time and reference.